dodovlski/dodovlski/README.md

 👨🏽‍💻 I am a Computer Science student

-🤖 Particularly interested in AI & ML and data science.
+🤖 Particularly interested in AI & ML and Data Science.

 ✍🏾 At the same time, I try to gain ideas in different fields.